neuronsimulator/nrn/docs/cmake_doc/options.rst

 Ninja
 -----
-  Use Ninja as the 'make' executable. ('make' is the default 'make' executable.)
+  Use the Ninja build system ('make' is the default 'CMake' build system).

   .. code-block:: shell